Return to Communion

 Holy Communion will be offered on the first Sunday each month.

 We will be using approved prepackaged communion elements.
-The sacrament will be celebrated by the pastor during the livestream worship service.
+The sacrament will be celebrated by the pastor at the in-person services as well as during the livestream worship service.

+Those attending in-person services will receive communion as part of that service.
 At the conclusion of the service, livestream worshippers will be invited to receive via a drive-through process.
-This will not be unlike our drive-through ash imposition on Ash Wednesday.

 Return to Communion FAQs

 Click on the items below to see their answers.